ulolol/Disk_Speed_TUI/README.md

 - Bash 4.0+
 - `dd` command (standard on most Unix-like systems)
 - `bc` for floating-point calculations
+- `awk` for formatting and size math
+- `mktemp` for creating isolated test files
 - At least 500MB of free disk space

 ## Installation